tremor-rs/tremor-runtime/integration_testing/default_rule.test/README.md

-With no rules no data passes as classification goes to default and has by default 0 messages.
+When no mimir rules are specified we should move data into the default rule